jrbalsas/dawClubServlet/README.md

 * Change the ClientesController.java DAO injection qualifier from @DAOList to @DAOJdbc
 * Create a Derby Database from Netbeans Services tab and launch WEB-INF DBInitScript.sql in order to generate test DB schema and sample data
 ##### Create DataSource in Server
+* By default, DataSource is created and configurated in Application Server from web.xml configuration
-* Glassfish/Payara: Adapt glassfish-resources.xml DB Connection Pool with database custom data
+* (Optional) Glassfish/Payara: Adapt glassfish-resources.xml DB Connection Pool with database custom data
-* Tomcat: Adapt META-INF/context.xml DB Connection Pool with database custom data
+* (Optional) Tomcat: Adapt META-INF/context.xml DB Connection Pool with database custom data